 Dr. Christine also shows how multi-species cover crops with companion plants, and high-diversity pastures linked in underground superhighways of mycorrhizal fungi, can fast-track restoration on the farm because carbon, water and nutrients exchange.
 She also describes the quality of Australian farmland as European colonialists found it in the 1800s.
 The grass was described as luxuriant, with carpets of colourful wildflowers.
 In those days the soil was deep and soft, and one could easily push a stick 2 feet down into the ground.
 Those original grasslands had 300 - 400 different species in them.
 George Augustus Robinson described in his diaries in the 1840s, that it was still green after 90 days with no rain and temperatures of 37 degrees celsius.
 This is testimony to the good stewardship of the land by aboriginal communities for thousands of years.

 Today's grazing farmlands are in crisis due to overgrazing, loss of plant diversity, questionable farming practices and the application of chemicals that can harm soil microbiome.
 Our landscapes are simplified with the use of monocultures, which have lead to reduced soil fertility.
+If the farmland is no longer profitable, it forces farmers into debt and eventually the land may be repossessed by the bank.
 Agriculture has to change... and regenerative farming and grassland diversity have to be adopted Victoria-wide to mitigate the risks perennial ryegrass pose to both rural communities and to populations in the cities.
 This is a viable a long-term solution.

 For more science-backed information and examples of how other farmers are mitigating risks on their farms with great results, see the Farm and Land Conditions, Cow Health and Feed categories of the Risk Identification & Risk Reduction Program.